theslothiest/WiD-Data-Analyst-Project/README.md

 # WiD-Data-Analyst-Project
 A Python beginner's portfolio project for Women in Data's Data Analyst Program.

+Focus on job satisfaction and how the chosen variables (age, compensation, country/region/continent, education level/college attendance, employment level, ethnicity, gender, sexuality, weekly work hours, professional years of experience) possibly impact it.

+Notes: Before starting regressions and analysis, best to create a correlation matrix for the chosen variables, so as to drop any variables with too low or too high of a correlation.
+I was too tired to try to figure out a way to one-hot encode for my project, so skipped this step.

 Data was pulled from Stack Overflow Annual Developer Survey, 2020 results specifically.
+Most of the cleaning (i.e. removal of unnecessary variables, missing entries, etc.) was performed in Excel before exporting to Google Colab.

 Link: https://insights.stackoverflow.com/survey

 Code references:
 https://stackoverflow.com/questions/50733014/linear-regression-with-dummy-categorical-variables
 https://stackoverflow.com/questions/34007308/linear-regression-analysis-with-string-categorical-features-variables

 A guide to interpret results:
 https://medium.com/swlh/interpreting-linear-regression-through-statsmodels-summary-4796d359035a